Protect your organization from legal actions with accessible content

 AI for accessibility

-First step to creating accessible content is to have an existent PDF; or to simply create your document from scratch using Flipsnack’s Design Studio.
-You also have the option to choose one of the accessible templates created by our graphic designers.
+The first step to respecting the web accessibility laws in the United States is to create accessible content, which you later on share on your website.
+Start with an existent PDF or simply create your document from scratch using Flipsnack’s Design Studio.
+You also have the option to choose one of the accessible templates created by our graphic designers.Â

 For this example, I will choose the option of PDF which I upload to Flipsnack.
 From there on, I add interactive elements if I wish to do so.
 Once everything is ready, I head over to the Customize section.
 There, you can activate Accessibility for the new PDF flipbook using AI.
 It is important to mention that you need to have an active plan (Professional upwards) to access this feature.
 Coming back to how the feature works, this way, you don’t have to manually add the text from the PDF in the alternative text space; so that the screen-readers can detect it and play it outloud.
 This AI feature will automatically generate and fill in the text based on what each page displays as written content.